Pest control

 We can provide advice regarding pest proofing and treatment of pests.
 However, the responsibility for taking action to solve a pest problem belongs to the occupant of the property.

-Pest Control officers can offer free advice over the phone, by calling 01642 774774, on a number of different pests, as below:
+Pest Control officers can offer free advice over the phone, by calling 01642 774774 or by requesting advice online, on a number of different pests, as below:

 Pest control advice